johnsonlin2001/Pacman-AI-project/README.md

 <br />
 -python3 pacman.py -p MultiPacmanAgent -a depth=3 -g DirectionalGhost

-"depth" can be changed to any reasonable search depth value.
+"depth" can be changed to any reasonable search depth value when running the command.